-As you can see below, we’ve chosen Respona to search for people who work in the company and have the words “editor”, “content”, “marketing”, “SEO” or “writer”.
+As you can see above, we’ve chosen Respona to search for people who work in the company and have the words “editor”, “content”, “marketing”, “SEO” or “writer”.

 This means that even if we can’t find the person who wrote the piece (list post with the best CBD oil companies), we can still reach out to someone who has editorial access over the list post we’d like to be featured in.

 When you’re ready, you can click “Find Opportunities”.